Startup activity in the United States has grown well beyond the coasts, as cities nationwide see the impact start-ups have on local economies.

-This invention ecosystem is particularly strong in my hometown of Cincinnati.
+This invention ecosystem is particularly lively in my hometown of Cincinnati.
 As a hub of branding and marketing, there is a unique opportunity for startups based in Cincinnati to tap into world-class consumer marketing talent.

-2) Fuel a culture of ideas: Startups are free of processes, history or perceptions to curb their thinking.
+Startups are free of processes, history or perceptions to curb their thinking.
 With few resources, they’re also forced to think creatively.
 This mix of freedom and constraint fuels fresh thinking that creates value.

 We have helped two startups look at data differently to create ad retargeting pools.
 This collaboration has created new opportunities for our clients to test, learn and ultimately further their businesses.
 Agencies connecting startups and clients can create value for all three parties.

-3) Enable stories: Storytelling is the marketing and media industry’s primary gross domestic product.
+Storytelling is the marketing and media industry’s primary gross domestic product.
 We’re reaching out to startups for a new layer of media technology to enable storytelling for our clients in a way that engages rather than distracts consumers.

 Get Smarter — Together